dgtlmoon/changedetection.io/README.md

 ## Filters

-XPath, JSONPath, jq, and CSS support comes baked in!
+XPath(1.0), JSONPath, jq, and CSS support comes baked in!
 You can be as specific as you need, use XPath exported from various XPath element query creation tools.
 (We support LXML `re:test`, `re:match` and `re:replace`.)

 ## Notifications